RevanthKumar-Vakkanti/Pipeline-Processor-Design_task3/README.md

   2. Instruction Decode (ID) – Decodes the instruction and identifies operands.

-  3. Execute (EX) – Performs the required operation (e.g., addition, subtraction).
+  3. Execute (EX) – Performs the required operation (e.g., addition, subtraction, load).

   4. Write Back (WB) – Writes the computed result back to the register.

-## implements a 4-stage pipelined processor.
+## Implements a 4-stage pipelined processor.

    1. Registers Used in Pipeline Stages